aahlenst/virtomate/docs/getting-started.rst

     $ virtomate domain-list | jq 'map(select(.state | contains("running"))) | .[].name'
     "ubuntu-24.04"

-You are now only an ``xargs`` away from shutting down all virtual machines that are running:
+You are now only an :command:`xargs` away from shutting down all virtual machines that are running:

 .. code-block::